Jimraan/HotelListing.API/README.md

 Any user, logged-in or not can register a new account.
 Admin users can create new admin accounts.

 ## Technologies used
-Framework: AsP.NET Core 7
+- Framework: AsP.NET Core 7
-IDE: Microsoft Visual Studio 2022
+- IDE: Microsoft Visual Studio 2022
-Languages: C#, with some JSON
+- Languages: C#, with some JSON
-Middleware and other programs: Postman (testing), Serilog and Seq (logging), CMD
+- Middleware and other programs: Postman (testing), Serilog and Seq (logging), CMD

+## Behind-the-scenes features
+- Automatic logging of all HTTP requests, using Serilog and Seq
+- Data-transfer objects used to prevent overposting (REST best practices)
+- Entity Framework used to encapsulate actual data objects and enable data retrieval-based API responses
+- User and session information encoded into JSON Web Tokens, which refresh often to prevent unauthorized access

 # My Goals, What I Learned, and What I Reinforced